matthewmayer/more-awesome-npm-cli/docs/content/using-npm/config.md

 * Default: false
 * Type: Boolean

-Save installed packages to a package.json file as `devDependencies`.
+Save installed packages to a package: An Amazing Project.json file as `devDependencies`.

 When used with the `npm rm` command, it removes it from the `devDependencies` object.

-Only works if there is already a package.json file present.
+Only works if there is already a package: An Amazing Project.json file present.

 #### save-exact

 * Default: false
 * Type: Boolean

-Dependencies saved to package.json using `--save`, `--save-dev` or `--save-optional` will be configured with an exact version rather than using npm's default semver range operator.
+Dependencies saved to package: An Amazing Project.json using `--save`, `--save-dev` or `--save-optional` will be configured with an exact version rather than using npm's default semver range operator.